Kiwis have a right to know who high-profile sports star linked to drug conspiracy is - Court of Appeal

 Despite not being charged, the Crown named the sports star during the trial and alleged he was linked to the offending after several social media messages were uncovered.

-The Crown accused him of taking cash from New Zealand to the US to buy meth and import it back here, while a witness said he saw the sportsman purchase "white pills" in 2017.
+The Crown accused him financing the drug syndicate by taking cash from New Zealand to the US to buy meth and import it back here.

+A witness also said he saw the sportsman purchase "white pills" in 2017, which was argued at trial to be steroids and bodybuilding supplements.

 Police have said they were set to lay criminal charges against the sports star over his alleged involvement with the syndicate, which was importing its drugs from California.

-"He was never charged.
-He was not asked to give evidence in the proceeding.
-He did not have access to criminal disclosure."

-However, the Court of Appeal judges said: "In our view, [the sportsman] did have the opportunity to respond to the allegations but did not do so."
+Despite this, the judges added: "In our view, [the sportsman] did have the opportunity to respond to the allegations but did not do so."

 They said by the time the name suppression application was argued the sportsman had made no response, either by affidavit or through counsel.